react-hookz/web/migrating-from-react-use.md

 Implemented as [useSessionStorageValue](https://react-hookz.github.io/web/?path=/docs/side-effect-usesessionstoragevalue)

+Backwards compatiable API, minus the `raw` option.

+NOTE: `useSessionStorage` instances with the same key on the same page are synchronised.
+This synchronisation does not work across tabs or on changes that are triggered by third-party code.

 #### useThrottle and useThrottleFn

 `@react-hookz/web` has three options for throttling, which we feel are both more ergonomic and flexible than `react-use`'s implementations.

+Depending on your use case, [useThrottledEffect](https://react-hookz.github.io/web/?path=/docs/lifecycle-usethrottledeffect), [useThrottledCallback](https://react-hookz.github.io/web/?path=/docs/callback-usethrottledcallback), or [useThrottledState](https://react-hookz.github.io/web/?path=/docs/state-usethrottledstate) may be more appropriate.

 #### useTitle

 Implemented as [useDocumentTitle](https://react-hookz.github.io/web/?path=/docs/dom-usedocumenttitle)

+Backwards compatiable API.

 #### usePermission

 Implemented as [usePermission](https://react-hookz.github.io/web/?path=/docs/navigator-usepermission)

+No API changes.

 ### Lifecycles